Mast (film)

-Synopsis
+Plot

-Kittu (Aftab Shivdasani) is an arts student in Pune and is madly in love with actress and film star Malika (Urmila Matondkar).
-He has posters up on his wall and goes to all of her movies, and even fantasizes that she is there with him when he is watching these items.
-His father, concerned with his son's declining exam scores, confronts Kittu on his obsession and later tears down the posters.
-To Kittu, this is almost as bad as murder, and decides to move out and away to Mumbai, where the star, herself, lives.
+Kittu is an arts student in Pune and is madly in love with actress and film star Malika.
+He has posters up on his wall and goes to all of her movies and even fantasizes that she is there with him when he is watching these items, something which his sister often witnesses.
+His father, concerned with his son's declining exam scores, confronts Kittu on his obsession on learning of it from his daughter and later tears down every poster.
+To Kittu, this is almost as bad as murder, and decides to move out and travels to Mumbai, where the star, herself, lives.

 Unknowing of where to go, he goes to her bungalow, but the security guard shoos him away.
 He finds a job at a nearby cafe.
 After interacting with Malika, Kittu soon finds that she is not the girl that he had pictured from her posters and movies.
 Being a simple orphan, exploited by her evil uncle and his family, Kittu begins to feel sorry for her and even more in love although for an unknown reason she does not report her uncle's actions to the police.

 A series of events lead him to the point where he decides to convince her to run away with him.
 But with her being such a famous icon, Kittu soon finds it harder than he had thought to get away.
-The police are looking for her as is her family; and after a visit to the home of Kittu's family, as well, they are soon helping Malika enjoy her newfound freedom.
+The police are looking for her as is her uncle, although upon reunion with his family, they are relieved at his return and Kittu makes amends with his father.
+When Kittu's mother and sister learn of Mallika having accompanied him so she could escape from her uncle, they understand her plight and take her in.
+They soon help Malika enjoy her newfound freedom.